 And although I do provide martial arts business consulting services (actually, I prefer to use the term “martial arts business coaching”), admittedly I never intended to become a consultant in this industry.
 So how did I end up here?

-Well, about ten years ago I wrote a book called Small Dojo Big Profits.
+Almost two decades ago I wrote a book called Small Dojo Big Profits.
 Many of the people who bought it ended up coming back to me for one-on-one advice, which I initially gave for free.

 Eventually, I had to start charging for my time, because it was taking time away from my own career as an instructor.
 And here I am today.